all-the-hubbub/hubbub/README.md

    `firebase use hubbub-dev-1234`
 4. then run the following command to configure the web app with your project
    info: `./setup.sh`
-5. Now we need to set up OAuth for Github!
+5. Now we need to set up OAuth for GitHub!
    1. In Firebase Console, go to  Authentication (via left nav)
    2. Choose "SIGN-IN METHOD" tab (along the top of the panel) ![Firebase Console shows lists of authentication providers][fb-auth]
-   3. select 'Github' and then turn on 'Enable' in the top right
+   3. Select 'Github' and then turn on 'Enable' in the top right
    4. In another browser tab, go to your settings for OAuth applications, which for an individual account is: https://github.com/settings/applications/new (the
-   URL would be different if you want to create the OAuth app for a github organization)
+   URL would be different if you want to create the OAuth app for a GitHub organization)
-   5. fill in info about your project (OAuth callback URL can be found in Firebase Auth console).
+   5. Fill in info about your project (OAuth callback URL can be found in Firebase Auth console).
 Here's an example: ![Github app registration form][github-register-app]
-   6. submit the form and then github will show you a page with your Client ID and Client Secret.
+   6. Submit the form and then GitHub will show you a page with your Client ID and Client Secret.
    7. Go back to the Firebase Console and fill that in and click "Save"
 5. then install node modules for web app and functions, build the web app,